For whatever it's worth: my advice on job hunting in tech

 If you say your company is terrible, people will probably just think you’re a complainer, and the real problem is with you.

-If you say your manager is awful to you, people will wonder what you did to your manager to make them treat you like that.
+If you say your manager is awful, people will wonder what you did to your manager to make them treat you like that.

 I’m sure you can probably identify this phenomenon in the real world without looking very far.
 Sadly, cases where abusers are called out, only for the victims to face accusations they did something to deserve or invite the abuse, are far too common.
 (As if it’s possible to deserve to be victimized.)